cdklabs/cdk-multi-az-observability/API.md

 The alarms indicating if an AZ is an outlier for NAT GW packet loss and has isolated impact.

+This will be 1 composite alarm per AZ that triggers if any NAT GW in that AZ sees outlier impact.

 ---

 ### ICanaryMetrics <a name="ICanaryMetrics" id="@cdklabs/multi-az-observability.ICanaryMetrics"></a>